stanislav-kelemen/swapi-react/README.md

 # swapi-react

-simple react app using The Staw Wars Api
+Simple react app using The Star Wars Api

-check it online at https://stanislav-kelemen.github.io/swapi-react
+Check it online at https://stanislav-kelemen.github.io/swapi-react